Tommy Edman Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.3 K/9, the ninth-best in the league.
+- The pitching staff for the Giants has a collective 9.2 K/9, which ranks 12th in MLB.

-- The Giants have a 4.47 team ERA that ranks 20th among all MLB pitching staffs.
+- The Giants' 4.45 team ERA ranks 18th across all MLB pitching staffs.

-- The Giants rank 21st in baseball in home runs allowed (29 total, 1.3 per game).
+- Giants pitchers combine to rank 20th in baseball in home runs surrendered (30 total, 1.3 per game).

-- Brebbia will make his first start of the season for the Giants.
+- DeSclafani gets the start for the Giants, his fifth of the season.
+He is 1-1 with a 2.63 ERA and 21 strikeouts in 24 2/3 innings pitched.

+- His last time out came on Saturday against the New York Mets, when the right-hander went five innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.